 Pam

-It is a sport weight cotton yarn that has 160 m per 50 g.
-I am very happy with this choice.
+It was the first time I’ve used this yarn and I am very happy with this choice.
 It is a soft yarn and nice to work with.
-I definitely will get some more colours of it.
+I definitely will get some more colours.
 It also will be a good match with my Hobbii Rainbow Cotton 8/4!
+As recommended on the yarn label I used a 3 mm hook.
+But it should also work with my 2,75 mm hook that I usually use with Hobbii Rainbow Cotton 8/4.

 I didn’t follow one of Pam’s colour ways this time, but created my own.
 Therefor I have listed the colours for each round below.

-Here the details about my version:
+Here are the details of my version:

 Pattern

-Available on Ravelry
+Efflorescent Square Available on Ravelry (link below)

 Designer